marcelovani/boxout/README.md

 Enable the Boxout button

+ps: Boxout uses a DIV element to wrap the box, make sure you configure the text format to allow <div>

 How to use
 ==========
 When you are editing an article you will see the Boxout button, click on it to